dipsankadariya/Final-Project/nepali-legal-qa/README.md

 > **Note:** Any HuggingFace API keys visible in the notebooks were hardcoded for testing purposes only and have since been revoked.
 Do not use them.

 > This is an active research project.
-Results are preliminary and we're continuously working to improve them.
+Results are preliminary and we're continuously working to improve them...

 ---